-Running Windows 11, this Asus laptop comes with a 16:10 OLED display that's simply fantastic.
-At 16 inches in diameter, it's a great size for watching movies, allowing you to really get sucked into the action.
-And its 4K (3840 x 2400) resolution provides you with the ultimate in picture detail.
+Running Windows 11, this Asus laptop comes with a gorgeous 16:10 OLED display.
+At 16 inches in diameter, it's a great size for watching movies while the 4K (3840 x 2400) resolution provides crisp detail.

-Not everything is perfect: the battery life is pretty average, delivering just over six hours of mixed use in our tests.
-The webcam is just 720p.
-And overall, it's pretty expensive.
-However, if you're looking for great picture quality for streaming on a Windows laptop, you'll struggle to find finer.
+We found battery life to be pretty average too, delivering just over six hours of mixed use in our tests, although since this is a larger laptop, you probably won't be using it a lot on the road.
+However, if you're looking for the best picture quality for streaming on a Windows laptop, we can't not put this laptop first.
 See our Asus ProArt Studiobook 16 OLED review for more details.

 Apple knows its audience, and MacBooks are generally great for watching movies.
 But the MacBook Pro 16-inch (2021) is our top pick from the current line-up.
-For starters, it has a lovely big 16.2-inch screen, allowing you to fully immerse yourself in your movies.
+For starters, it has the largest screen on a MacBook at 16.2-inches.
 And this is not just any screen, but a market-leading Liquid Retina XDR MiniLED that supports HDR and a 120Hz refresh rate, and can achieve deep blacks and bright whites.

 Resolution is 3456 x 2234 which is just a few pixels away from 4K (3840 × 2160).
-And most notably, its clever backlight technology can generate an astonishing 1,600 nits of peak HDR brightness: nothing on the market comes close to that right now.
-So whatever lighting conditions you're in, you won't get distracted from your movie by glare and reflections.
+And most notably, its clever backlight technology can generate a massive 1,600 nits of peak HDR brightness, which we found to work wonderfully for avoiding the distraction that can be caused by glare.